 Understanding the types and venues of human trafficking in Michigan or the United States; • Identifying victims of human trafficking in health care settings; • Identifying the warning signs of human trafficking in health care settings for adults and minors; and • Identifying resources for reporting the suspected victims of human trafficking.

-Restoration Place and Human Trafficking Education Seminars does not discriminate on the basis of race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender expression, age, height, weight, physical or mental ability, veteran status, military obligations, and marital status.
+Human Trafficking Education Seminars does not discriminate on the basis of race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender expression, age, height, weight, physical or mental ability, veteran status, military obligations, and marital status.

 Title II of the Americans with Disabilities Act covers programs, activities and services of public entities.
 The ADA protects qualified individuals with disabilities from discrimination on the basis of disability.
 The law also requires public entities to inform persons with disabilities of their ADA rights.